vhfsantos/CURE/README.md

 * `logfiles/`: stores all the log files generated in the analysis
 * `partitioned-uces/`: stores all the alignments and their respective charsets files
-* `PF2-input/`: stores the input file for a putative downstream analysis with PartitionFinder2
+* `concatenated-uces/`: stores the concatenated alignment, a charset file with the results of SWSC-EN in nexus format and a input file for a putative downstream analysis with PartitionFinder2

 ## Output files of **GeneRegion** strategy